digitalrebar/provision/doc/faq-troubleshooting.rst

 Booting Ubunutu Without External Access
 ---------------------------------------

-Default Ubuntu ISOs will attempt to check internet repositories.
-This behavior will cause installs to hang in environments that do not have internet access.
-Set the ``local-repo`` parameter to ``true`` to disable this check and only use boot ISO.
+Default Ubuntu ISOs will attempt to check internet repositories, this can cause problems during provisioning if your environment does not have outbound access.
+Adding ``default_route=true`` to the boot parameters and including a DNS server on the local subnet in DHCP seems to correct the problem.

 .. _rs_kubernetes_dashboard: